jjmorley/larry-crofts-adventures/src/nz/ac/wgtn/swen225/lc/app/plan.md

          * currentGame should be initialized with either:
          *      The newest incomplete save, if one exists
          *      Else level 1
+         *
+         * Creates main window and input manager
          * */
     }

+    /*
+     * Actions and events from classes like game and input manager call methods here?
+     * */
 }

 class Game {
+    private boolean isPaused;
+    private Domain domain;
+    private int timeLeft;

+    // Perhaps the game contains the renderer and game info GUI parts
+    // then the main window can render game.gameInfo and game.renderer
+    // this means the components that need data from the game are children of the game
+    // rather than having communication between have to pass from game -> app -> main window -> component
+    // However, this depends on how the rendering with javaFX works and again how data communication works
+    // this couples the renderer and the game info very closely with game

+    // renderer needs info about the domain
+    // gameInfo needs info from domain as well

     /*
      * This manages the timer for the current game
      * contains the domain